peacefulrobot/docs/pr-agile-process.md

   a.
 Flow Charting

 4. Coding
   a.
-Pair Programming using either: Cloud9, Koding, Nitrous
+Pair Programming using either (In order of
+    testing): Nitrous, Koding, Cloud9

 5. Unit Testing
   a.
 Travis CI